Dev1an/Atem-Simulator/Readme.md

 ### Run the macOS app

 Select the macOS target an click the run button.
+This will launch a small window with an on/off button for the simulator.

+### Run the ATEM control software

+Enter `127.0.0.1` as the switcher IP.
+It should connect to the switcher simulator running on your computer.